Cao Ang: Life

-Post-mortem events and succession
+Subsequent events and succession

-Lady Ding wept often on Cao Ang's death and accused Cao Cao of getting Cao Ang killed and not thinking of him.
-Cao Cao became angry and sent her back to her family in the hope she might change her mind but when he went to see her around 200, she refused to speak to him so he agreed to a divorce.
-After her death and when Cao Cao was unwell, he wondered how he could face Cao Ang's spirit if Ang asked about Lady Ding.
+Lady Ding wept often on Cao Ang's death and accused Cao Cao of getting Cao Ang killed.
+Cao Cao became angry and sent her back to her family in the hope she might change her mind.
+When Cao Cao went to see her around 200, she refused to speak to him, and they officially divorced.
+After Lady Ding's death, Cao Cao often wondered how he could face his son's spirit if he asked about Lady Ding.

 In 221, after Cao Pi (another of Cao Cao's sons) ended the Han dynasty and established the state of Cao Wei (which marked the start of the Three Kingdoms period), he granted Cao Ang the posthumous title "Duke Dao of Feng" (豐悼公).
-Three years later, Cao Ang was posthumously elevated to the status of a prince, so his posthumous title became "Prince Dao of Feng" (豐悼王).
-In 229, during the reign of Cao Pi's son Cao Rui, Cao Ang's posthumous title was changed to "Prince Min of Feng" (豐愍王).
+Three years later, Cao Ang was posthumously elevated to the status of a prince, so his posthumous title became "Prince Dao of Feng" (豐悼王), literally Mourned Prince of Feng.
+In 229, during the reign of Cao Pi's son Cao Rui, Cao Ang's posthumous title was changed to "Prince Min of Feng" (豐愍王), literally Pitied Prince of Feng.

 Cao Ang had no son to succeed him when he died.
 However, in 222, Cao Wan (曹琬), a son of Cao Ang's half-brother, Cao Jun (曹均), was designated as Cao Ang's heir and was enfeoffed as a Zhongdu Duke (中都公).
 Later that year, Cao Wan was reassigned as a Zhangzi Duke (長子公).
 In 254, during the reign of Cao Fang, Cao Wan was promoted to "Prince of Feng" (豐王) and given the princedom "Feng", per Cao Ang's posthumous title.
 The number of taxable households in his princedom increased through the reigns of Cao Mao and Cao Huan until it reached 2,700.
 After Cao Wan died, he was posthumously honoured as "Prince Gong of Feng" (豐恭王) and was succeeded by his son, Cao Lian (曹廉).

 A tomb discovered at the Cao Cao Mausoleum in Anyang which contained clothes but no human remains may belong to Cao Ang, as his body was never found.